oracle-livelabs/adb/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![Go to SQL worksheet](images/goto-sql.png =60%x*)

     The SQL Worksheet is displayed.
+The first time you access the SQL Worksheet, informational boxes are displayed.
+Click the **X** icons to close those boxes.
+You can also click the **Collapse** icon to increase the worksheet area.

     ![The SQL worksheet is displayed](images/sql-worksheet.png " ")